bbwwgg/PRG1002_Dating_app/README.md

 - Columns: To Do - On Hold - In Progress - Done
 Initially, main tasks will be listed in To Do columns, includes: Design UI,
 <add more information here when have a better idea about app architecture >

+# 3. User Stories
+The Message application addresses following user stories:

+**Persona 1: Everyday User (Alex, 27, office workers)**

+- As Alex, I want to create an account with a username and password so that I can securely log in and access my conversations from any device.
+- As Alex, I want to search for my friends by username so I can quickly connect with people I already know.
+- As Alex,, I want to send and receive instant messages so I can stay in touch with my friends in real time.
+- As Alex, I want to make new friends by getting to know them through different ways.
+I want to play mini-games with them in the chat so that we have more topics to talk about.

+*Reason*: With busy life working as full-time office worker, Alex does not have much time to meet his friends and family.
+Therefore, he needs a way to stay connected with friends in a simple and secure way.

+**Persona 2: Casual Gamer (Nick, 22, student)**

+- As Nick, I want to challenge my friends to play mini-games like tic-tac-toe in chat so that I can have fun while messaging without leaving the app.
+- As Nick, I want the mini-games to be turn-based within the chat thread so that I can play at my own pace while still continuing the conversation.

+*Reason*: Adding entertainment value and reducing boredom during casual chats.

+**Persona 3: Privacy-Conscious Professional (Alice, 35, Software developer)**

+- As Alice, I want to log in with a secure username and password so I know my private conversations are protected.
+- As Alice, I want to see when a message has been delivered and read so I can confirm whether important information has reached my client or colleague.
+- As Alice, I want the option to block or remove users so I can control who is able to contact me.

+*Reason*: Alice focus on privacy and security of an application.
+Therefore, maintaining professionalism, protecting privacy, and ensuring reliability in communication is required for the Message application.